-Our Matching Service, provided by Accelerating Collaborations for Evaluation (ACE), facilitates partnerships between organizations implementing community-level initiatives (e.g., non-profits, community-based organizations, social service or government agencies, etc.) and researchers to design and conduct a rigorous evaluation of those interventions.
+The Robert Wood Johnson Foundation (RWJF)'s matching service, provided by Accelerating Collaborations for Evaluation (ACE), facilitates partnerships between organizations implementing community-level initiatives (e.g., non-profits, community-based organizations, social service or government agencies, etc.) and researchers to design and conduct rigorous research on strategies to advance racial equity.

 How much does the service cost?